Welcome to the My Private Network Podcast!

 Now, as an investor, hearing directly from people who make the investment decisions like those people on our panel today should always be part of your investment decision process.
 Now, I've spent a lifetime developing my private network, and it truly is my pleasure to open doors to you to hear from people like those on today's panel.

-If you enjoyed this episode, follow us on your favourite podcast platform or subscribe to our YouTube channel to keep updated on new episodes!
+podcast platform and subscribe to our YouTube channel to keep updated on new